Working in the legal industry is a fulfilling way to spend your working life – but can be very taxing due to the complex nature of work performed.

 This usually involves sending work overseas to be carried out by lawyers in another country, who can often provide a more cost-effective service.

-LPO is not a new concept — it has been used by law firms for many years as a way to reduce overheads and increase efficiency.
+LPO is not a new concept — law firms have used it for many years to reduce overheads and increase efficiency.
+LPO is basically business process outsourcing or BPO for legal services.
 In recent years, however, the LPO industry has grown exponentially, with an increasing number of firms looking to outsource their work.

 The global LPO market was estimated to be worth $11.6 billion in 2021, and is expected to grow to $61.7 billion by 2027 – a Compound Annual Growth Rate of 30.5%.

-It’s something that isn’t going away anytime soon, so it’s vital for businesses to understand how it works and the benefits that it can bring.
+It’s something that isn’t going away anytime soon, so businesses need to understand how it works and the benefits that it can bring.

 Example of Legal Process Outsourcing